 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-The Nebraska Equal Opportunity Commission (NEOC) enforces state laws prohibiting discrimination; the NEOC has offices in Lincoln, Omaha, and Scottsbluff.
+The Nebraska Equal Opportunity Commission (NEOC) enforces state laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to have to file a complaint with the EEOC.

-In Nebraska, employees are entitled to a minimum wage of $8 an hour.
-On January 1, 2016, the minimum wage will increase to $9 an hour.
-Under federal law, employees who work more than 40 hours a week may be eligible for overtime.
+In Nebraska, employees are entitled to a minimum wage of $9.00 an hour.
+And under federal law, employees who work more than 40 hours a week may be eligible for overtime pay of 1.5 times their regular pay.

 Nebraska employees are entitled to a 30-minute unpaid meal break, offsite, for every eight-hour shift worked.
 And, under federal law, employers who provide breaks of 20 minutes or less must pay their employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."

-It is illegal for employers to fire employees for exercising their rights under federal wage and hour laws.
+It is illegal for employers to fire or discipline their employees for exercising their rights under federal wage and hour laws.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Nebraska, these rights include: